tomzox/tv_grab_ttx/README.md

 Using the above will produce a separate XMLTV file per channel, which is not practical for browsing.
 Use script `merge.pl` for merging XML files of all channels into a single XMLTV file.
 See script `capall.pl` for an example how to automate capturing and merging EPG data from multiple channels.
+(Note this script requires `make tune_dvb` for tuning into channels and you will have to edit it for your `channels.conf` path and channel names used therein.)
 When using the grabber from within nxtvepg, the merge can be configured to be done automatically.

 # Copyright